A topic from the subject of Electrolysis in Chemistry.

 The basic principles of electrochemistry are:

 The most common electrochemical techniques work with two electrodes and a solution containing the reactants.
-The main objective of the electrochemical experiment is to apply a certain potential (V) to the working electrode while monitoring the current (I) that pass through the electrode.
-The experimental data is then presented in the form of current-voltage curve, which is used for further study and analysis of the reaction.
+The main objective of the electrochemical experiment is to apply a certain potential (V) to the working electrode while monitoring the current (I) that passes through the electrode.
+The experimental data is then presented in the form of a current-voltage curve, which is used for further study and analysis of the reaction.

 Equipment and Techniques